-EDMONTON, Alberta (AP) - With plans for a new arena in doubt, the Edmonton Oilers say they are considering other potential new homes for the team.
+EDMONTON, Alberta (AP) - With plans for a new arena in doubt, the Edmonton Oilers say they are keeping their options open.

-Oilers owner Daryl Katz, team president Patrick LaForge and Kevin Lowe, president of hockey operations, are in Seattle for meetings about a possible relocation to the city.
+Oilers owner Daryl Katz, team president Patrick LaForge and president of hockey operations Kevin Lowe were in Seattle on Monday for meetings about a possible relocation to the city.

-The Seattle City Council approved hedge-fund manager Chris Hansen's plan for a $490 million arena Monday that both sides hope will host an NBA and NHL team in the future.
+The visit by Oilers brass came the same day that the Seattle City Council approved hedge-fund manager Chris Hansen's plan for a $490 million arena that both sides hope will be home to an NBA and NHL team.

 The Oilers and the City of Edmonton had agreed on plans for a proposed $475 million arena that would begin construction early next year.

-But the arena and the Oilers' future in the city were thrown into doubt earlier this month when the team told the Edmonton city council it wanted millions of dollars in new concessions from taxpayers.
+But the arena and the Oilers' future in Edmonton were thrown into doubt earlier this month when the team told the Edmonton city council it wanted millions of dollars in new concessions from taxpayers.

 That prompted Mayor Stephen Mandel to ask Katz to appear before the council in a public session to explain the new demands, but Oilers owner declined.

 The original deal for a new 18,400-seat arena in Edmonton was agreed to last October and was to be funded mostly by taxpayers.

 NHL playoff preview: Boston Bruins vs. Detroit Red Wings